tier4/AWML/projects/StreamPETR/README.md

 ```
 ### 5. Deploy

-- Make an onnx file for a CenterPoint model
+- Make onnx files for a StreamPETR model

 ```sh
 CONFIG_PATH=/path/to/config